malcaraz37/La_Esperanza_Web/README.md

 ### 🌟 Key Features
 * **Dynamic & Glassmorphic Navbar**: The navigation bar smoothly transitions from transparent to a blur glassmorphism style upon scrolling, dynamically highlighting the active section using `IntersectionObserver`.
 * **Smooth Scrolling**: Enjoy seamless glide animations when clicking on any menu navigation link.
-* **Interactive Lightbox Gallery**: Showcases 5 high-fidelity AI-generated images of the cabin.
+* **Interactive Lightbox Gallery**: Showcases 5 high-fidelity images of the cabin.
 Clicking any image opens a full-screen modal with slider controls (previous/next).
 * **Scroll-Reveal Animations**: Sections slide up and fade in elegantly as the user scrolls them into the viewport.
 * **Booking Form with Real-Time Validation**:
   * Mandatory field checking and length requirements.